 Buildings of note are Club Nacional, Cine Teatro Colón, and Gran Hotel Bolívar.

-In the center of Plaza San Martín is a monument to the Argentinian liberator of Perú, José de San Martín.
+In the center of the plaza is a monument to the Argentinian liberator of Perú, José de San Martín.
 The statue of Madre Patria underneath wears a crown with a llama.
 It was supposed to be a crown of flames, which is also “llama” in Spanish, but the artist made am obvious mistake.